 Often, wood is used for a decorative handrail, the profile of which has a pinch grip rather than a power grip, making a decorative wood handrail less safe than one with the r round power grip profile.

 Wrought iron handrails add aesthetic appeal while also adding the safety of a handrail.
 The material is flexible which makes it forgiving in the event that the stairway heaves or flexes.
 Unfortunately, wrought iron is susceptible to rust, a susceptibility exacerbated by the rough finish that allows rust to form in the small pits on the surface.
 For an ADA compliant handrail, wrought iron is not ideal as its profile is too small to create an optimal handrail grip.
 Because of the weight of the material, an ADA compliant profile would be too heavy.

-Stainless steel is long-lasting, durable, and easy to clean.
+Stainless steel is long-lasting, durable and easy to clean.
 As a handrail material, however, it comes with a high price tag, especially if non-standard angles are required.
-Aesthetically, it creates a modern industrial appearance that, while very attractive, doesn’t complement all decor styles.
+Aesthetically, it creates a modern industrial appearance that, while very attractive, doesn’t compliment all decor styles.

 Aluminum handrails aren’t susceptible to rust or corrosion, making them a durable, long-lasting choice.
 The material works well in commercial applications where they will receive a substantial amount of use as they stand up well to high traffic over time.
 Depending on the design aesthetic and finish, aluminum can also be integrated into a residential design.
 Another benefit is that it is easily cleaned and disinfected with a simple wipe down.

 Choose a Sturdy, Attractive Handrail

 Whether used for a residential or commercial application, on a staircase or in a hallway, in a retirement home or elementary school, handrails create support and stability for anyone traveling from one place to another.